eclipse-tractusx/tractusx-edc-kafka-extension/docs/architecture/solution-design-kafka-TRL7.md

 - Apache Kafka serves as the streaming backbone
 - Kubernetes is the target runtime (K3s, Kind, or cloud-native)
-- GitOps approach with ArgoCD; CI/CD managed via GitHub Actions
+- CI/CD managed via GitHub Actions
 - Open-source (Apache 2.0) with SPDX-compliant dependencies
 - Alignment with Eclipse Tractus-X and Catena-X